 By Dr Monique Thompson

-• Dr Monique Thompson is the founder of and a Physician at Cornerstone Healing Institute, an integrative and holistic medical clinic.
-Call 356-0083 or visit www.chibahamas.com for more information.
+• Dr Monique Thompson is the founder of Cornerstone Healing Institute, an integrative family medicine clinic that focuses on educating patients on healthier lifestyles and preventing disease.
+Contact 356-0083 with any questions/comments.
+Visit www.chibahamas.com for more information.